 This level 2 qualification introducing early years educator is accepted by employers as an entry into the workplace as a nursery assistant.

-You could also progress onto an apprenticeship or onto the level 3 subsidiary diploma in childcare, providing you achieve GCSE’s in maths and English at grade 4 or functional skills level 2.
+You could also progress onto an apprenticeship or onto the T level in Early Years, providing you achieve GCSE’s in maths and English at grade 4 or functional skills level 2.

 What Happens Next